AdobeDocs/campaign-classic.en/help/delivery/using/optimize-delivery.md

 * What is deliverability?

-    * It refers to the factors of an email that determine its ability to be accepted by a recipient’s server.
+    * It refers to the factors of an email that determine its ability to be accepted by a recipient's server.
 ISPs (Internet Service Providers) filter out emails that they identify as SPAM, or they block images from downloading.
 If they determine that a certain domain is sending too many emails, they will set a limit on the number of emails that they will accept from that sender.

     * When checking your email for deliverability, you want to focus on four main categories: data quality, message and content, sending infrastructure, and reputation.
 For a deeper dive on this topic, refer to [this section](about-deliverability.md).